Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 ```
 - Modify the `replyconf.py` file to change the Blueprint file path, the API URL and the HTTP method, choosing from "POST", "PUT" and "PATCH".
 Moreover you need to specify some header fields like the content-type (default application/json) and both fiware service and service_path.
 Moreover, in this configuration file it is possible to write a custom *placeholder string* to use in the request body blueprint

-- In you pyspark job import the receiver library
+- In you PySpark job import the receiver library
 ```python
 import replier_lib as replier
 ```
 - **The replier can be used in three different modes: structured, unstructured and semi-structured.**

 - *Structured mode*:
-   - Create a .txt file with the wanted request body, using the placeholder string decided in the configuration file every time a field has to be completed by the output of the pyspark algorithm
+   - Create a .txt file with the wanted request body, using the placeholder string decided in the configuration file every time a field has to be completed by the output of the PySpark algorithm
    - If the algorithm produces more than one value, make sure that the incoming values are ordered with respect to the wanted fields
    - Take in account that this method is slower than the others (since files are read from disk) and it fits well when completing large bodies
    - Use the ReplyToBroker function passing the values from the algorithm